-WHAT IS THE DIFFERENCE BETWEEN PAG-IBIG HOUSING LOAN AND BANK HOUSING LOAN?
+WHAT IS THE DIFFERENCE BETWEEN PAG-IBIG HOUSING LOAN AND A BANK HOUSING LOAN?

 Filipinos usually count on two housing loan providers in building their dream house or buying a property.
 It can be either a Pag-IBIG housing loan or a bank.

 Each provider has its advantages and disadvantages.
-In the end, your decision would be based on what do you think will suit you better depending on your criteria.
+In the end, your decision would be based on what you think will suit you better, depending on your criteria.

-However, preference should be given on aspects that matter more like qualifications, loanable amount, interest rate, loan term, and miscellaneous fees.
+However, preference should be given to aspects that matter more like qualifications, loanable amount, interest rate, loan term, and miscellaneous fees.

 Qualifications: Pag IBIG housing loan only offers loans to its members.
-Most banks, on the other hand, don’t require loaners to be a member or a savings account holder in order to become entitled to their housing loans, provided that the applicant can show proof of income and/or employment.
+Most banks, on the other hand, don’t require loaners to be a member or savings account holders in order to become entitled to their housing loans, provided that the applicant can show proof of income and/or employment.

 To give low-income earners the chance to have their own house, the Pag-IBIG also has an Affordable Housing Loan Program specifically designed for low-income earners.

-Loanable amount: Borrowers under the Pag-IBIG Housing Loan Program can acquire housing loans up to Php 750,000 while regular members who earn above-average income can borrow up to Php 6 million.
+Loanable amount: Borrowers under the Pag-IBIG Housing Loan Program can acquire housing loans up to Php 750,000.
+At the same time, regular members who earn above-average income can borrow up to Php 6 million.